johnathanvman/F6/index.md

 					}else{
 						if(unit(s[2]).willing){
 							if(Math.random()<.90){
 								Entrys.push("I watch SUB hop onto the table and shake her cute tail at me.
 I approach and ask what she has in mind.
 Seductively, she asks if I'd rather fuck her or eat her.
 I kneel down and start licking her muff until she's soaked in drool and juices.
 She's too sexy not to fuck!
-I plunge myself inside her, and she arches her back.
-I continue to thrust until we both cum!")
+I thrust myself inside and pound her until we both cum!")
 							}else{
 								Entrys.push("I watch SUB hop onto the table and shake her cute tail at me.
 I approach and ask what she has in mind.
 Seductively, she asks if I'd rather fuck her or eat her.
 I kneel down and start licking her muff until she's soaked in drool and juices.
 She's too sexy not to fuck!
 I get a different idea however, and ram myself into her other hole!
 She yelps at the intrusion and looks back in shock.
 I continue to pump her asshole as she wiggles and writhes under me. she starts to scream out, first in pain, but then in pleasure.
 CSUBs soon crying for me to fuck her harder, and a few deep thrusts later she's cumming as I fill her behind!")
 							}